Psychedelic

-Relationship Resources is a professional community dedicated to working with individuals, couples and groups with integrity, love and commitment.
-As a team we value and share each others unique and extensive practice and professional expertise.
+We are dedicated to working with integrity, love, and commitment at all of our retreats.
+As a team we value and share each other's unique and extensive practice and professional expertise.
 We value collaboration, honesty, generosity, sharing, kindness and respect for what we each bring into our programs.
-Together we make an extraordinary team.
+Together we make an extraordinary team and we hope you'll join our community.

-*Limited space remianing- Welcome to Cultivate Joy ~ A Ketamine Assisted Mindfulness Retreat for Inspired Individuals looking to Cultivate Joy in everyday life.
+Welcome to Cultivating Joy ~ A Ketamine Assisted Mindfulness Retreat for Inspired Individuals looking to Cultivate Joy in everyday life.

 This is a safe, structured retreat led by a staff of licensed and highly experienced therapists and physicians in the beautiful Catskill Mountains at MENLA Retreat and Spa.